mewhubHawk/Solar-polar/README.md

 uranus | 31,000
 neptune | 60,200
 pluto | 90,500

+## The definition of a year is how long it takes to get round Sol

 Scale by multiplying standard orbit by `number of days in an earth year / number of days in a year`